-For more information about file tags and how they are used in projects, see the online Help in Flare.
+For more information about file tags and how they are used in projects, see the Flare Desktop Help system.

 How to View Without File Tags

 - 1. Open a project. - 2.
 Do one of the following: - Ribbon Select Analysis > More Reports > Files Without File Tags. - Summary Window Pane Double-click the row that mentions files without file tags.